A deterministic Kaczmarz algorithm for solving linear systems

 \section{Numerical experiments}

-In this section, we perform a series of numerical tests to compare the performance of different kinds of Kaczmarz method.
-We will focus on five versions of Kaczmarz method: Strohmer-Vershynin's randomized Kaczmarz algorithm \cite{strohmer2009randomized}, Moorman-Tu-Molitor-Needell's block randomized Kaczmarz algorithm \cite{moorman2021randomized}, Steinerberger's Kaczmarz algorithm \cite{steinerberger2020surrounding} and our Kaczmarz algorithms (Algorithms \ref{Kaczmarz algorithm} and \ref{Kaczmarz algorithm2}).
-Our first Kaczmarz algorithm is the main algorithm we studied comprehensively in this paper.
-The second one is used for comparison, which has a similar structure to Steinerberger's algorithm (see equations (\ref{Steinerberger-eq1}), (\ref{Steinerberger-eq2})).
+In this section, we compare different Kaczmarz algorithms through numerical tests.
+We focus on four different versions of Kaczmarz algorithms: Strohmer-Vershynin's randomized Kaczmarz algorithm \cite{strohmer2009randomized}, Needell-Tropp's randomized block Kaczmarz algorithm \cite{needell2014paved}, Steinerberger's Kaczmarz algorithm \cite{steinerberger2020surrounding} and a modified version of Algorithm \ref{Kaczmarz algorithm2}.

-From Table \ref{table:comparison}, for each algorithm, the number of operations in each step of iteration does not change too much.
-So in our experiments, we are more concerned about the number of iterations of convergence.
-For the first three algorithms, the theoretical results indicate that Moorman-Tu-Molitor-Needell's algorithm uses the fewest number of iterations, while Steinerberger's algorithm requires the most.
-As for our algorithms, it is not so straightforward to distinguish them from others through the theoretical results.

-We list below the implementations of the five algorithms in detail.
-For all these algorithms, we first arbitrarily choose an initial vector $\x_0$, then iterate it to obtain a series of vectors.
-The integer $N$ refers to the required number of iterations.
-In different algorithms, $N$ has a different meaning.
+For self-containing, we first detail the implementation of these algorithms.
+Let $A$ be an $m\times n$ matrix, and let $\b$ be an $m\times 1$ vector.
+For these algorithms, we first arbitrarily choose an initial vector $\x_0$, then iterate over it to obtain a series of vectors.
+We stop the iteration when we receive a vector $\tilde{\x}$ such that $\|A\tilde{\x}-\b\|\leq \varepsilon$ for some $\varepsilon$.